Your guide to property investment

 A good property manager will communicate clearly and frequently, making your property investment experience relatively stress-free.

 Want to know how we can help finance your investment property?
 Whether you need assistance in understanding equity requirements, borrowing capacity or repayments, we're here to help!
-Talk to a friendly Home loan Manager today on 1300 694 722.
+Talk to a friendly home loan manager today on 1300 694 722.

 This article is intended to provide general information of an educational nature only.
-This information should not be relied upon as financial product advice as it does not take into account your individual objectives, financial situation or needs.
+This information should not be relied upon as personal financial product advice as it does not take into account your individual objectives, financial situation or needs.
 You should consider the appropriateness of the information to your own circumstances and seek independent legal and financial advice prior to making any investment choice.
 There are risks associated with any investment and this document is not intended to list all of them in respect to any particular investment opportunity.
 Prices, levels and indications contained in this document are illustrative only and may not represent future performance.
 HSBC does not warrant or represent the performance of any investment opportunity.